0DTE Risk Management — protective shield icon with drawdown curves and stop-loss visualization

 The Exit Framework

 Write these rules on a sticky note next to your screen.
-When your short strike is under pressure and adrenaline is flowing, you will not think clearly.
+When your position is under pressure and adrenaline is flowing, you will not think clearly.
 The rules think for you.

 5. Event Day Adjustments